Support SeSTA in restoring the lives and livelihood of thousands of families of Northeast India affected by COVID-19 and the current Assam flood

-Join the fight against COVID-19.
-Contribute for emergency relief and aftermath response for rural North East India
+Contribute for emergency relief and aftermath support for rural North-East India.

 Fill Details to Donate

 The Brahmaputra and its tributaries have been flooding the Assam plains since ages.
 In recent times, this has lead to extreme casualties during these multiple waves of flood.
 More than 100 people have died.
 Millions have been impacted and thousands displaced.
 Crop area of 1,09,600 hectare has been damaged.

 Against the backdrop of COVID 19, the floods have put people of Assam in a condition of extreme vulnerability.

 SeSTA has professional field teams in many remote areas of NE India.
 Our team is providing immediate relief materials to the impacted population, including

 - Ration kit for families

 As the requirement across different geographies is different, we are specially modifying every relief effort based on the need.

 We will keep you updated about our recent developments in this space.

 COVID-19 will bring its own set of challenges in rural India.
 Apart from the implications of health, the poorest in remote villages of India, particularly in NE India, will be fighting for survival as well as loss of livelihoods sources.
 The Government of India has initiated a three week lockdown with the possibility of further extension to check the community spread of the virus.
 While this lockdown is critical to contain the pandemic, it has, unfortunately, increased the extreme vulnerability of the most marginalized in our societies who depend on wage labour, everyday petty trade and small landholding for their basic survival.
 Moreover, the lockdown has also brought to a halt most economic activities and the recovery would take months if not years.